 1.1 Purpose

-The purpose of this Radiocommunications Assignment and Licensing Instruction (RALI) is to provide information about, and describe necessary steps for the frequency coordination and licensing of apparatus licensed fixed point-to-multipoint (P-MP) services in the 5600-5620 MHz and 5630-5650 MHz bands.
+The purpose of this Radiocommunications Assignment and Licensing Instruction (RALI) is to provide information about, and describe necessary steps for the frequency coordination and licensing of apparatus licensed fixed point-to-multipoint (PMP) services in the 5600-5620 MHz and 5630-5650 MHz bands.

-The information in this document reflects the ACMA’s statement of current policy in relation to frequency coordination and apparatus licensing of P-MP services in the 5600-5620 MHz and 5630-5650 MHz frequency ranges.
+The information in this document reflects the ACMA’s statement of current policy in relation to frequency coordination and apparatus licensing of PMP services in the 5600-5620 MHz and 5630-5650 MHz frequency ranges.
 In making decisions, accredited frequency assigners and the ACMA’s officers should take all relevant factors into account and decide each case on its merits.
 Issues relating to this document that appear to fall outside the enunciated policy should be referred to the Manager, Spectrum Engineering and Space Section, PO Box 78, Belconnen, ACT, 2616, or by e-mail to freqplan@acma.gov.au.

 1.2 Background

 The 5600-5650 MHz (5.6 GHz) band is currently used by radiolocation services.
 With a few exceptions, the radiolocation services are Bureau of Meteorology (BoM) C-band weather watch radars.
 Most of the BoM radars are licensed to operate on a centre frequency of 5625 MHz (but it should be noted that a few radars are licensed on frequencies near the lower and upper ends of the 5600-5650 MHz band).
-Studies have indicated that sharing between Point-to-Multipoint (P-MP) systems and radars in the 5.6 GHz band may be possible if there is a sufficient combination of distance and frequency separation from the radar receivers.
+Studies have indicated that sharing between Point-to-Multipoint (PMP) systems and radars in the 5.6 GHz band may be possible if there is a sufficient combination of distance and frequency separation from the radar receivers.

 1.3 Scope

-The primary purpose of this RALI is to detail the steps necessary for frequency coordination and licensing of proposed P-MP systems in the 5600-5620 MHz and 5630-5650 MHz frequency ranges.
-To provide scope for future expansion of the BoM weather radar network within this band, the central part of the 5.6 GHz band (5620-5630 MHz) has been set aside for radar only use and will not be available for P-MP licensing.
+The primary purpose of this RALI is to detail the steps necessary for frequency coordination and licensing of proposed PMP systems in the 5600-5620 MHz and 5630-5650 MHz frequency ranges.
+To provide scope for future expansion of the BoM weather radar network within this band, the central part of the 5.6 GHz band (5620-5630 MHz) has been set aside for radar only use and will not be available for PMP licensing.

-The RALI provides instructions that may be used by ACMA assigners and Accredited Persons when assessing whether proposed new P-MP systems will cause (or receive) unacceptable interference to (or from) existing services in the band.
+The RALI provides instructions that may be used by ACMA assigners and Accredited Persons when assessing whether proposed new PMP systems will cause (or receive) unacceptable interference to (or from) existing services in the band.

-It is a requirement that coordination calculations must be performed to assess potential interference to BoM radar services as well as to and from P-MP systems.
-In some cases the effect of remote stations of the P-MP system will need to be considered in addition to the base station which is always required.
+It is a requirement that coordination calculations must be performed to assess potential interference to BoM radar services as well as to and from PMP systems.
+In some cases the effect of remote stations of the PMP system will need to be considered in addition to the base station which is always required.
 Interference protection and requirements to protect other services are based upon the conditions contained in section 3.4 of this RALI.

-In the event that interference occurs after a licence is issued and the issue cannot be resolved between the affected parties, licensees can expect the ACMA to have regard to this RALI and relevant in dealing with the dispute.
+In the event that interference occurs after a licence is issued and the issue cannot be resolved between the affected parties, licensees can expect the ACMA to have regard to this RALI and relevant legislative instruments in dealing with the dispute.

 It is noted that this RALI could also be used for the coordination of new radiolocation services in the 5.6 GHz band.